Chris--A/PrintEx/README.md

 #### 3. `printf` formatting.

+This library has a custom `printf` method for use with all interfaces found in this library.
+It is not as complete as a standard implementation, however it does support some custom features specific to Arduino.
+It does not support the precision parameter yet, however it is planned for a future version.

 Formatting options use the following syntax:
 `%[flags][width][length]specifier`

-Each element and thier set of options is described in the tables below.
+Each element and their set of options is described in the tables below.

 - **Flags**
   One or more of the flags below can be used.
 However each one used must be in the order used in this table.